RIKEN-RCCS/lens3/v2/doc/design-notes.md

   balance the loads.
 (It currently lacks the support for multiple hosts at all).

-- Possible options
+- Possible configuration options
   - confirmation of terms-of-use at the first use.
-  - disable public buckets.
+  - disabling use of public buckets.
-  - description field to keys (just a memo).
+  - memo field to key-pairs (for just a memo).

+- Add a "motd"-like message field in UI.
+It will be stored in a separated field from configurations.

+- (Fix consistent ordering in adding database fields).

 ## Random MEMO